-MacDOUGALL Independent Age 70 West Vancouver, British Columbia, Canada
+GORDON H. MacDOUGALL Age 72 West Vancouver, BC, Canada

-Director since February 2007 Mr. MacDougall is a corporate director.
-From 2006 until his retirement in 2014, he was the Vice Chair of Connor, Clark & Lunn Investment Management Ltd., an asset management firm.
-From 1986 to 2014, he was a partner at Connor, Clark & Lunn Investment Management Partnership and Director, Head of Portfolio Strategy Team and Head of Client Solutions Team of Connor, Clark & Lunn Investment Management Ltd. Mr. MacDougall is a Director of Connor, Clark & Lunn Financial Group, the Chair of the British Columbia Immigrant Investment Fund and a past Chair of the Vancouver Foundation.
-He previously served as lead director for Intrawest Corporation.
+Mr. MacDougall is currently a director of Connor, Clark & Lunn Financial Group, an asset management company.
+From 2006 until his retirement in 2014, he was the Vice Chair of Connor, Clark & Lunn Investment Management Ltd. From 1986 to 2014, he was a partner at Connor, Clark & Lunn Investment Management Partnership and Director, Head of Portfolio Strategy Team and Head of Client Solutions Team of Connor, Clark & Lunn Investment Management Ltd. Mr. MacDougall previously served as lead director for Intrawest Corporation.
+He is a past Chair of the British Columbia Immigrant Investment Fund and a past Chair of the Vancouver Foundation.
 Mr. MacDougall holds a Bachelor of Commerce (Finance) from Sir George Williams University (now Concordia University), Chartered Financial Analyst designation from the University of Virginia and a Master of Business Administration from the University of Pittsburgh.